 The UK produces a narrow range of aquaculture species.
 Rainbow trout dominates freshwater culture.
-Salmon smolts (juvenile salmon) are also grown in freshwater before ongrowing in the sea, with 45.5 M individuals put to sea in 2015 (Marine Scotland Science 2016), equivalent to ca. 3000 t biomass.
+Salmon smolts (juvenile salmon) are also grown in freshwater before on growing in the sea, with 45.5 M individuals put to sea in 2015 (Marine Scotland Science 2016), equivalent to ca. 3000 t biomass.
 Scotland is by far the biggest aquaculture producer in the UK by volume and value (Table 1).
-In the marine environment, Atlantic salmon (Salmo salar) dominates, and is almost entirely produced in Scotland.
+In the marine environment, Atlantic salmon (Salmo salar) dominates, and is almost entirely produced in Scotland (Jennings et al., 2016).
 Scotland also produces a third of UK mussels.
 While Wales is home to one of the largest mussel farms in the UK, farmed oysters are also grown in bags attached to metal trestles on the shore in sheltered areas around the coast.

 Wales is also leading the production of native lumpfish.
 Parasitic sea lice are the biggest threat to salmon farming, a £15 billion industry and the cornerstone of Europe's aquaculture.
-Lumpfish can reduce the use of anti-parasitic drugs by 80%.
+Lumpfish can reduce the use of anti-parasitic drugs by 80% (Powell, et al., 2018; Whittaker, et al., 2020).

 The Centre for Sustainable Aquatic Research pioneered in collaboration with The Cleaner Fish Company the use of native, disease-screened lumpfish in the UK.
 The research has influenced all the Cleanerfish sector and supported the creation of the Welsh cleaner fish industry, which now supplies the biggest salmon producers including Marine Harvest (Scotland) Ltd (now Mowi).
-Innovation has allowed production of lumpfish at CSAR to increase from 5,000 juveniles in 2014 to over 2 million in 2019, most of which is now coming from locally sourced stocks
+Innovation has allowed production of lumpfish at CSAR to increase from 5,000 juveniles in 2014 to over 2 million in 2019, most of which is now coming from locally sourced stocks.

-The UK fish and seafood market is currently dominated by imports (43 per cent) and capture fisheries (40 per cent) with aquaculture making up only 17 per cent of domestic supply.
+The UK fish and seafood market is currently dominated by imports (43 per cent) and capture fisheries (40 per cent) with aquaculture making up only 17 per cent of domestic supply (Jennings et al. 2016).
 The main export markets for UK salmon are the USA (34 per cent), France (23 per cent) and China (12 per cent).